dappur/framework/README.md

 ### //TODO
 * Create Documentation
-* Update Dappur CLI for v2
+* Update Dappur CLI for v3
-* Update Default Theme to an open source Bootstrap 4
-* Update Dashboard theme to an open source Bootstrap 4
 * Add Unit Testing

 ----------

 ### Pre-Requisites
+[PHP](https://secure.php.net/) - PHP is a popular general-purpose scripting language that is especially suited to web development

+[MySQL Server](https://github.com/mysql/mysql-server) - MySQL Server, the world's most popular open source database, and MySQL Cluster, a real-time, open source transactional database.

 [Composer](https://getcomposer.org/) - Dependency manager is required in order to use the Dappur PHP Framework.
 Installation instructions are [located here](https://getcomposer.org/doc/00-intro.md).

 [Phinx](https://phinx.org/) - Phinx is required in order to utilize the database migrations.
 It is recommended that you install Phinx globally via composer by running: